kevinvandervlist/ohti/README.md

 * An (easy) way to export data from the portal, so the data is not locked in the online environment.

 ## Future work
-* Remove the manual (UUID-based) configuration of devices to an automated, discovery-based one (see list-devices).
 * Implement more of the API (compared to just what I personally need).

 ## Example usage